03 Feb 2018 Complete Trinidad Cuba Travel Guide 2018

 Wifi In Trinidad Cuba

-Wifi in Cuba can be difficult at times but in Trinidad Cuba, they have a wifi hotspot right in Plaza Mayor.
+Wifi in Cuba can be difficult to find at times, but in Trinidad, they have a wifi hotspot right in Plaza Mayor.
 The wifi even reaches a few restaurants in the square, so you can surf the internet and grab a drink/meal.
 Wifi cards can be purchased throughout town but the best prices were at the ETSCA booths or from the tourist info center, they were $2 an hour.
 Most hotels have internet cards for purchase also but will charge as much as $6 per hour card.

 Additional Cuba Travel Guide to help plan your trip to Cuba.